SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/browsers/chrome.en.md

 Setting the `detach` parameter to true will keep the browser open after the driver process has been quit.

-Ad a binary to options:
+Add a binary to options:

 {{< alert-code />}}